What does the affiliation mean?

 How should I submit provider information on a claim?

-- Because Highmark contracts at the group level, the claims system requires that the billing provider be submitted as the group and not the individual provider
+Highmark contracts at the group level, therefore the claims system requires that the billing provider be submitted as the group and not the individual provider

-- While we currently accept either, you may need to make this change to avoid delays and/or denials
+While we previously accepted either, you may need to make this change to avoid delays and/or denials

-- The only instance where we will accept an individual provider’s NPI as the billing provider is if the provider is a sole practitioner who does not have a Group NPI
+- Important: The only instance in which we will accept an individual provider’s Type 1 Individual NPI as the billing provider is if the provider is a sole practitioner who does not have a Type 2 Organizational NPI and does not have any other practitioners submitting claims for their practice.

-- If the Provider who renders the service is part of a provider group or facility and that group or facility is receiving the payment, then the “billing provider” on the claim MUST contain the group or facility information including Name, NPI, Address and Tax ID
+If the provider who renders the service is part of a provider group or facility and that group or facility is receiving the payment, then the “billing provider” on the claim MUST contain the group or facility information including:

-- The provider who rendered the service must be billed as the “rendering provider” including Name, NPI and any applicable taxonomy code
+The provider who rendered the service must be billed as the “rendering provider” including Name, Type 1 Individual NPI and any applicable taxonomy code.

 Are there any changes to claim edits when submitting electronically to ASK (Administrative Services of Kansas)?